phgupta/Breakout/README.md

-Date: 07/2015
-Class: ECS50
-Profesor: Sean Davis
-University of California, Davis.
+# Breakout

-Game that involves breaking a wall of bricks by deflecting a ball using paddle.
-Written in CUSP.
+Made a simplistic version of the popular game Breakout in CUSP (assembly language).
+The objective of the game is to break a wall of bricks by deflecting a ball off of a moving paddle.